sony/nnabla-nas/docs/source/index.rst

 Neural Architecture Search for NNabla
 =====================================

-NnablaNAS is a Python package that provides methods in neural architecture search for NNabla
+NNablaNAS is a Python package that provides methods in neural architecture search for NNabla

 - A top level graph to define candidate architectures for convolutional neural networks (CNNs)